History of the Chicago Bears: 1985: Super Bowl champions

 1985 is the most celebrated year in Chicago Bears history.
 Through various rankings, the 1985 Bears have been marked as one of the top five NFL teams of all time, as they beat the first 12 of their opponents, outscoring their opponents 456–198.

-Along the way, the Bears created a huge amount of hype around themselves.
 The season brought players to the national spotlight such as William "The Refrigerator" Perry, Mike Singletary, Jim McMahon, Dan Hampton, and Walter Payton.
-In week three of the season, McMahon suffered back spasms, but the bears manage to stun the Minnesota Vikings in a game known as "the Viking Miracle".
-Eventually, in week nine, the Bears themselves beat the 49ers 26–10, sacking Joe Montana a record seven times.
-The Bears claimed their revenge by sending Perry in, but instead of as a mere blocker like McIntyre, Ditka used him as a runner.
-In week 11, the Bears handed the Dallas Cowboys their worst loss in franchise history, beating them 44–0 and clinching the division for Chicago.
-In week 12, the Bears suffered their only defeat, a 38–24 loss to the Miami Dolphins, who in doing so retained their status as the lone team to have ever had a perfect season.
+In week three of the season, McMahon suffered through a back injury, but the Bears managed to overcome a 17–9 deficit to beat the Minnesota Vikings.
+Eventually, in week nine, the Bears beat the 49ers 26–10, sacking Joe Montana a seven times.
+In week 11, the Bears handed the Dallas Cowboys their worst home loss in franchise history, beating them 44–0 and clinching the division for Chicago.
+In week 12, the Bears suffered their only defeat, a 38–24 loss to the Miami Dolphins, retaining their status as the lone team to have ever had a perfect season.
 Around this time, the Bears filmed a music video called "The Super Bowl Shuffle".
-The team was also divided, as head coach Mike Ditka and defensive coordinator Buddy Ryan did not see eye to eye.
 In the divisional playoffs, the Bears shut out the New York Giants 21–0 on a bitterly cold and windy afternoon.
 The Bears then faced the Los Angeles Rams in the NFC championship in another shutout, winning 24–0 and advancing to the Super Bowl.